 Smyth is an internationally recognized expert on press freedom, journalist security and related matters.
 In June 2014 in Geneva, he spoke on journalist safety at the U.N.
 Human Rights Council, addressing U.N.
 Member States on a panel with the United Nation’s top human rights and free expression officials.
 He has testified before the U.S. House and Senate, the Organization of American States, and the International Commission of Jurists.
 Frank has appeared on CNN, CNN en Español, MSNBC, ABC News, Fox News, Reuters Television, Public Broadcasting Service “News Hour with Jim Lehrer,”Canadian Broadcasting Corporation, National Public Radio “Fresh Air with Terry Gross,” PRI’s “The World,” C-Span, BBC, BBC Arabic, Radio France Internationale, Al Jazeera English, Al Jazeera Arabic, Al Arabiya, Alhurra, “Democracy Now!”, WBAI New York, Pacifica, KPFA San Francisco and WNYC New York.
-Frank has also spoken at forums in cities including Washington, Philadelphia, New York, San Diego, Doha, Berlin, Bonn, Rome, Tonsberg (Norway) and Erbil (Iraq).
-In 2011 Smyth made a video presentation on journalist security in Spanish for a conference in Guatemala City.
+Frank has also spoken at forums in cities including Washington, Philadelphia, New York, San Diego, Doha, Berlin, Bonn, Rome, Tonsberg (Norway), Erbil (Iraq), and in Spanish via video to Guatemala City.

-Frank is a graduate of the Johns Hopkins University School of Advanced International Studies, and of Boston College.
+Frank is a graduate of the Johns Hopkins University School of Advanced International Studies and Boston College.
 He also continues to work as a journalist for outlets like Mother Jones, and has been a frequent, on-air contributor about the gun lobby on MSNBC.
 Frank is also a formerly New Jersey-certified Emergency Medical Technician.
 Read more about Frank here.

 Ester Eriksson is senior trainer and digital safety co-director of Global Journalist Security.
 Ester has a Master’s degree in engineering from a Scandinavian university.
 Over the past five years, she has worked as an consultant in the fields of computer security, secure communications, DDoS or Distributed Denial of Service protection and secure hosting.
 Ester is an experienced trainer of grass-root organizations, university undergraduates, journalists and others in the fields of wireless communication, communication systems, and secure communications.